AgentME/matches-selector-ng/README.md

 Check if an element matches a given selector.
 Uses the native [`matches` method](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) if present.
-For use with a commonjs bundler such as browserify.
+For use with a commonjs bundler such as Browserify or Webpack.

 ## Installation